-Scholars are selected based solely on the merit of questions answered in the application.
-There are now 60 STEM Scholars representing middle schools in 29 states, from Alaska to New York and Wisconsin to Florida.
+There are currently 80 STEM Scholars representing middle schools in 33 states, from Hawaii to New York and Alaska to Florida.
 Each successful Scholar applicant receives the following:

-- Advanced education and leadership training on the campus of WKU May 29-June 4, 2022.
-All expenses – travel, lodging, meals – are include
+- Advanced STEM education and leadership training on the campus of WKU May 26 – June 1, 2024.
+All expenses – travel, lodging, meals – are included

 - A notebook/tablet (Chromebook or similar) to facilitate ongoing collaboration